 You can deploy on Mendix Cloud, our public cloud service hosted on AWS across multiple regions and availability zones.
 Mendix Cloud provides on-demand vertical and horizontal scalability and out-of-the-box high availability (HA).
 Or you may choose to host your solutions on nearly any public or virtual private cloud (VPC), including AWS, Microsoft Azure, IBM Cloud, Pivotal and SAP—or in your own data center.

-The Mendix platform contains built-in monitoring and alerting of system faults, system performance (including hardware and network, database and Web Server performance) as well as basic application performance.
+The Mendix low-code platform contains built-in monitoring and alerting of system faults, system performance (including hardware and network, database and Web Server performance) as well as basic application performance.

 An optional Application Performance Monitor is available to instrument apps more deeply, for example timing the execution of business logic, to provide a comprehensive, real-time, multi-dimensional view of application performance metrics.